Chunkwise/chunkwise_local/cli/README.md

 to deploy the stacks.
 It then installs necessary dependencies, creates a secret, and bootstraps and deploys the AWS stacks.

-`typer cli.py run destroy (--region=<NON_DEFAULT_REGION_HERE>)`

-Forcefully deletes all of the AWS stacks created by deploy.
-Note that this doesn't destroy the S3 bucket or RDS instances.
-Also, if you used a non-default region make sure to specify that here.

 `typer cli.py run client (--region=<NON_DEFAULT_REGION_HERE>)`

 Runs both the `client-build` and `client-start` commands.